bencodezen/vuepress-blog-boilerplate/README.md

 npm run dev # OR yarn dev
 ```

-You should now be able to visit [http:localhost:8080](http:localhost:8080) to see your local server running!
+You should now be able to visit [http://localhost:8080](http://localhost:8080)!

 ## Documentation